yasua006/Quiz-in-Python/README.md

-A quiz with prompts in Python, everything else has to do something with HTML!
+A quiz with some UX in Python, everything else has to do something with HTML!